hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/solang.md

                 The field `lamports` of the struct `AccountInfo` is mutable, so we should allow its modification.
 For this we needed two modifications:

 1. lamports is of type `Type::Ref(Type::Ref(Type::Uint(64)))` after accessing the struct member, we needed to include an extra load in sema do deal with the double pointer.
 2. When we have `AccountInfo ai = tx.accounts[0];`, `ai` becomes a pointer to AccountInfo.
-The unused variable elimination was not properly designed to work with pointers and was eliminating assignments to the members of `ai`, so I added a special case to it.
-I believe we should start considering a liveness analysis pass to eliminate the hack we have in codegen to eliminate variables (this is what I wanted to do in 2021).
+The unused variable elimination was incorrectly eliminating references to structs, so I fixed such an issue.
             </td>
         </tr>
     </table>